A view controller that lets the user navigate between pages of content, where each page is managed by its own view controller object.

 UIPage protocol—provides some appearance-related information and receives notifications about gesture-initiated transitions.

-This class is generally used as-is but may be subclassed in iOS 6 and later.
+This class is generally used as-is, but can also be subclassed.